kesav38/maven-web-application/README.md

 <img width="957" alt="Screenshot 2023-12-10 165046" src="https://github.com/kesav38/maven-web-application/assets/110167532/58e3f320-5c98-4d29-9775-2d4051a6c50d">

 We saved as Secrets here.

 <img width="960" alt="Screenshot 2023-12-10 165655" src="https://github.com/kesav38/maven-web-application/assets/110167532/85510bcd-5bcf-4edc-a82c-989e7916c2e3">

-Here we added the Steps "Configure AWS credentials","Login to Amazon ECR" as per the Github actions referred in above link, is used login into AWS.
+Here we added the Steps "Configure AWS credentials", "Login to Amazon ECR" as per the Github actions referred in above link, is used login into AWS.

+## (d) Docker Build:

+  Docker used to create the image for the java Src code. we uses the following commands to built and push to ECR.

+      docker build -t <registry>/<image>:<tag>  .
+          docker push  <registry>/<image>:<tag>
+     #we already logged into the aws using above steps so no need to use "docker login command"